Concerned about a co-worker or colleague’s wellbeing?

 If there is a possibility that a co-worker or colleague may immediately harm her/himself or others, call 911.

-WSU Police provides immediate assistance for emergencies and conducts criminal investigations as predicated by law for incidents within the WSU community.
+For the Pullman campus, WSU Police provides immediate assistance for emergencies and conducts criminal investigations as predicated by law for incidents within the WSU community.

-- WSU Bullying Prevention and Reporting policy:
+- WSU Bullying Prevention and Reporting policy.
+(BPPM 50.31)

-- Reporting workplace violence at WSU checklist:
+- Checklist for reporting workplace violence at WSU

 Alcohol and Drug Policy